stormysmoke/sent2vec-server/README.md

-# Sent2Vec
+# Sent2Vec Server

-This is the Sent2Vec back-end.
-It allows to index the sentences of a text (encoding them as vectors), and then to retrieve the "nearest neighbours" of a query sentence.
+The Sent2Vec server application.
+It allows to encode a text as sentence vectors, and then extract the nearest neighbour sentences of a query sentence.

 ## Conceptual Usage Example